kimjoar/writings/integration-tests.md

   // we ensure that errors are not present expect(view.$('.errors')).not.toExist();

-  // we create an error response ... fakeResponse(errorResponse, { statusCode: 503 }, function() {
+  // we set up an error response ... fakeResponse(errorResponse, { statusCode: 503 }, function() {

     // ... and we trigger the error by clicking the next button
-    // (in our view we listen for the click event and start the pagination) view.$('a.more').click();
+    // (in our view we listen for the click event and start the
+    // pagination process)
+    view.$('a.more').click();

   });